-Feature matching has a number of advantages over direct matching that make it more suitable for our often non-planar environments, and rotational differences between camera poses.8 Feature matching however, works best when multiple unique visual references exist in the environment that can be detected in multiple images.
-In contrast, indoor environments have a high prevalence of bare surfaces, as well as repeating textures, such as similar windows, doors, and wall-mounted decorations, that are difficult to disambiguate.
-This lack of reliable reference points often results in errors when matching images together.

-Additionally, our datasets often contain long chains of images, corresponding to long hallways and corridors as shown in Figure 4, which leads to error accumulation when image correspondences are not accurate.
-For example, when matching a long chain of images through homography, a pixel in the nth image must be translated into the first image's coordinates by multiplying by the 3×3 matrix $H_1H_2H_3...H_n$.
-Any error in one of these homography matrices is propagated to all further images, resulting in drift.
+Feature matching works best when unique visual references exist in the environment that can be detected in multiple images.
+Unfortunately, many indoor environments have a high prevalence of bare surfaces as well as repeating textures, such as with windows and doors.
+Additionally, our datasets often contain long 1-dimensional chains of images, such as in Figure 3, which often leads to error accumulation.
+For example, when matching a long chain of images via homography matrices, a pixel in the nth image must be translated into the first image's coordinates by multiplying by the $3 \times 3$ matrix $H_1H_2H_3...H_n$ .
+Errors in each of these homography matrices is propagated to all further images, resulting in drift.